What is a CDDO? As a result of the DD Reform Act, each county in the state of Kansas has been designated to a

 In 1995, the Department of Social and Rehabilitative Services designated New Beginnings as the Community

 Developmental Disability Organization for Chautauqua, Elk, Greenwood, and Wilson Counties.

 - Providing a single point of entry for people seeking services

 - Completing Functional Assessments (the Basic Assessment and Information System/BASIS) to determine funding eligibility

 - Assisting people in identifying and accessing supports and services

-- Coordinating a Council of Community Members
+- Coordinating a Community Council

 - Working with affiliate providers to ensure quality supports are available and are being delivered in accordance with the person’s plan